adnissen/atci/README.md

 }
 ```

-Get the path to the configuration file with:
+Get the path to the current configuration file with:
 ```
 atci config path
 ```